Vincent Instruments - Speedo

 There is no doubt the 5" 150mph instrument is an impressive looking instrument and no wonder they are fitted to so many models by their owners they should have been made to lie down a little and had a gearbox of a lesser angle giving a straighter line for the cable to that other poorly made gear box on the front wheel.

-The trouble with the original gears is that they are too small for the
+The trouble with the original gears is that they are too small for

 job and should have been made twice as big at least - observe the same

-angle gear box on the back of Japanese Speedo's - much better and giving
+angle gear box on the back of Japanese Speedo's - much better and

-no problems - the after market Smiths gearbox is expensive and also poorly
+no problems - the after market Smiths gearbox is expensive and also

 made and prone to failure (and I can say anything I like after 46 years